 Global food waste is a major problem.
 In the two minutes it takes to scan this post, roughly 15,210 tons of food will be produced; yet 4,943 tons of food of that will be wasted.
 And you can bet people are noticing.

+Sustainability will be top of mind in 2020 with growing attention on the current climate crisis.
 The notion of closing the circle is increasingly taking hold, with greater attendee expectation that companies and brands will be more resource-smart in their event catering incorporating ideas like tip-to-tail eating, innovative uses for food waste and more biodegradable and renewable packaging.
+Other areas of interest include the ability to trace food products back to sustainable, local sources in order to reduce transportation times and limit our total carbon footprint of the event.
 Cutting down on food waste at events can mean lower costs and a greener planet.

 Try this: Choose in-season food that can be procured from local vendors who support sustainability initiatives to minimize the carbon footprint.
 Donate any leftovers to local food pantries or shelters, and boost recycling by adding more bins and educating participants about what is recyclable.